 One of our members, Coacto, are hosting the Cotswolds Salesforce Community Christmas Fundraiser here at Hub8!

-For more information and to buy tickets: Please click here
+For more information and to reserve your free place: Please click here

 FREE car parking in place at many Council run car parks, due to late night shopping!